 New lawyers receive a discount: Lawyers newly called to the bar in the current year receive a 50 per cent discount from the standard base rate in their first full year of practice.
 Additional discounts are available in the second, third, and fourth years (40, 30 and 20 per cent, respectively).
+New lawyers who practice for less than 200 days in their first year will be eligible for a “first year” discount in both their first and second year of practice.
 These discounts reflect the risk profile of new lawyers.
 Because the maximum premium discount for any lawyer is 50 per cent, these discounts cannot be combined with other discounts.

 Some lawyers pay more than the base premium.
 For example, there is additional premium required for the practice of real estate law (a higher-risk practice area, from a claims perspective).
 Also, lawyers for whom LAWPRO has paid claims within the previous five years may pay more for their insurance because of these prior claims.

 Not going into private practice.

 What kinds of lawyers are exempt from the mandatory insurance requirement?

 In general, lawyers working as in-house counsel, who are employed by the government, who work in education, or who work for a clinic funded by Legal Aid Ontario are exempt from the requirement to buy insurance.
 Lawyers who do pro bono work that meets certain criteria, or who are on temporary leave, may also be exempt.

 If I’m not going into private practice, can I just forget about insurance?

 No. The Law Society of Ontario requires that ALL members of the bar (not just those in private practice) confirm their practice status every year.
 This means that you must either pay for insurance, or file an application for exemption from the insurance requirement.
 Go to lawpro.ca to complete those steps online.